robweber/ha-betabrite-sign/README.md

 ### Testing

 There is a basic test utility also included to test if communication to your sign is working or just test different message configurations.
 It can be accessed via the `test_utility.py` script.
 As with the main program using a device of __cli__ will output everything to the display and simply simulate the commands.
 Parameters for the color, font, and mode are shown below in the [messages](#messages) area.
+Omitting the `message` argument will instead attempt to read some general information from the sign such as the model and firmware.

 ```
 usage: test_utility.py [-h] [-d DEVICE] -m MESSAGE [-C COLOR] [-F FONT]